daattali/shinycssloaders/README.md

 When a Shiny output (such as a plot, table, map, etc.) is recalculating, it remains visible but gets greyed out.
 Using {shinycssloaders}, you can add a loading animation ("spinner") to outputs instead of greying them out.
 By wrapping a Shiny output in `withSpinner()`, a spinner will automatically appear while the output is recalculating.
 You can also manually trigger a spinner using `showSpinner()`.

+In addition to showing spinners on outputs, you can also use `pageSpinner()` to show a full-page spinner that covers the entire page.

 You can choose from one of 8 built-in animation types, and customize the colour/size.
 You can also use your own image instead of the built-in animations.
 See the [demo Shiny app](https://daattali.com/shiny/shinycssloaders-demo) online for examples.

 # Table of contents